 Another way to make good habits is by setting realistic goals.
 Don't try to completely overhaul your lifestyle overnight – this is more likely to lead to failure.
 Start with one change, and once that becomes a habit, add another change.
 And be patient – it can take a while for habits to form.

 It's also important to be mindful of your triggers.
 What situations or emotions cause you to slip up and revert back to your old habits?
 Once you know what your triggers are, you can find ways to deal with them before they cause you to fall off track.

 Finally, don't be too hard on yourself if you mess up occasionally.
 We all make mistakes sometimes, but it's important not to let one setback turn your plans upside down!

-If you want a successful habit to be developed, it makes sense to understand the principles of our habits.
-We'll discuss the scientific knowledge behind forming a new habit and what can be done for keeping up with new habits!
+If you want successful, healthy habits to be developed, it makes sense to understand the principles of our habits and habit building.
+We'll discuss the scientific knowledge behind forming a new habit and what can be done for keeping up with new habits.

 What is a Habit?

 In psychological terms, a new habit forms once you act on a daily basis with minimal awareness of how they are going, like for example how you learned to brush when you were a kid and now it's automatic.
 Routines like showering, driving and making your bed are other great examples of habitual behaviors.

 The word habit actually means 'routines of behavior that are repeated regularly and tend to occur subconsciously' (American Journal of Psyscology)